Last updated on July 25th, 2019 at 04:20 am

 These sweat glands are located deep down, hidden in the layers of our skin.
 Apocrine sweat glands are connected to our nervous system and do not regulate our body temperature.
 Hence, these sweat glands produce sweat when driven by adrenaline, and not necessarily by temperature.
 They act as a relief for your body, which is being stressed by all these situations.

-Sexual stimulation, fear, anxiety, depression, excitement, nervousness, among others, all cause the apocrine glands to become active and produce sweat.
+Sexual stimulation, fear, anxiety, depression, excitement, nervousness, among others, cause the apocrine glands to become active and produce sweat.
 The smell of the liquid secreted by the apocrine glands attracts the opposite sex, so the smell is distinctive.

 Second, we have the eccrine sweat glands, which are all over the body, except in the places mentioned above.